How the cat on the three legged stool beats the advert

 The three stool legs are connected and work together to communicate the four story ‘legs’ out into the world.

 Content adds substance to all four stories.
-The content leg of the stool represents new content you create about your four stories.
+The seat of the stool represents new content you create about your four stories.
 It might be an article you write or get written about something your brand knows or cares about, a video of a delighted client, an infographic to educate your market, a photograph with text that resonates for your customers or a piece of research you commission.
 Content can move, content can inspire and content might, if it’s good, be shared.
+Sometimes curating others’ content well can be just as effective – but always respect copywrite and honour the creators.
+Linking back is good.

-These three legs of storytelling – content, digital and physical communications, are the essence of marketing communications success these days.
-Great content shared in the physical world and digitally should underpin any brand.
+These three legs of storytelling – Social, other digital and physical communications, are the essence of marketing communications success these days.
+Great content shared in the physical world, socially and digitally should underpin any brand.
 The traditional path of building a brand through paid advertising has been in decline for decades.
 Advertising can still make your brand famous fast, or, if done well, generate a lot of leads in a hurry.
-It can also be an expensive way to get your cat ignored or worse – make it seen as a rude and yowling thing.
+It can also be an expensive way to get your cat ignored or worse – make it seem a rude and yowling thing.

 Advertising essentially interrupts the stories people want to see or hear.
 It’s as bad online as it is on TV or in the newspaper – we simply change channel or turn the page or scroll on by.
 Almost a quarter (24%) of people use ad-blocker software in Aotearoa NZ and that number isn’t going down.